SpencerSoto/reactchallenge/README.md

 - [ ] Consistent spacing.
 Examples: line breaks, around arguments and before/after functions.
 - [ ] Consistent quotation usage.
 - [ ] Spell-check.
-- [ ] Schedule time to review, refine and reassess your work.
+- [ ] Schedule time to review and refine your code if needed.

-It is better to submit a challenge that meets [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) than one that attempts too much and fails.

 ### Tips and Gotchas